 Sacramento River

 The Sacramento River runs through California and is famous for its salmon population and numerous recreation opportunities.
 However, the river has other guests in the waters – bull sharks.
-They have been documented far from the ocean, navigating the river’s freshwater paths far inland.
+They have been documented far from the ocean, according to local news reports and the California Department of Fish and Wildlife.

 They not only survive in the river but thrive with prey availability; although run-ins with people are exceedingly rare, an incident would be catastrophic for local tourism.